perslab/CELLECT/README.md

 ## How does CELLECT work?

-CELLECT quantifies the association between common polygenetic GWAS signal (heritability) and cell-type expression specificity (ES) of genes using established genetic prioritization models such as LDSC (Hilary Kiyo Finucane et al., 2015) and MAGMA covariate analysis (Skene et al., 2018).
+CELLECT quantifies the association between common polygenetic GWAS signal (heritability) and cell-type expression specificity (ES) of genes using established genetic prioritization models such as [S-LDSC](https://github.com/bulik/ldsc) ([Finucane et al., 2015](https://www.nature.com/articles/ng.3404)) and [MAGMA](http://ctglab.nl/software/magma) covariate analysis ([Skene et al., 2018](https://www.nature.com/articles/s41588-018-0129-5)).
 The output of CELLECT is a list of prioritized etiologic cell-types for a given human complex disease or trait.

 ![fig-CELLECT-regression](https://user-images.githubusercontent.com/5487016/72679543-919f1b00-3ab0-11ea-8d1d-f756fe46a4a0.png)

 CELLECT takes as input GWAS data and cell-type expression specificity estimates.
-In order to compute robust estimates of ES, we developed the computational method called **CELLEX** (**CELL**-type **EX**pression-specificity).
+In order to compute robust estimates of ES, we developed the computational method called **[CELLEX](https://github.com/perslab/CELLEX)** (**CELL**-type **EX**pression-specificity).
 CELLEX is built on the observation that different ES metrics provide complementary cell-type expression specific profiles.
 Our method incorporates a ‘wisdom of the crowd’ approach by integrating multiple ES metrics to obtain improved robustness and a more expressive ES measure that captures multiple aspects of expression specificity.
-CELLEX can be found [here](https://github.com/perslab/CELLEX).

 <p align="center">
     <img src="https://user-images.githubusercontent.com/5487016/72679609-299d0480-3ab1-11ea-8b05-5c1678ec270a.png" width="600"/>